Vietnam.vn - Nền tảng quảng bá Việt Nam

 Equating benchmark scores with career values, assuming low-scoring majors are bad majors will limit students' choices, leading to missing out on majors that match their abilities, interests, and future human resource needs.

-The conservative notion that parents know better than their children, lack of faith in the younger generation, and fear of family traditions being lost have led many parents to demand that their children follow in their family's footsteps.
-"No one can force a career to be forced to work", and as a result, many students have dropped out of school because they are not interested in their major.
+The conservative notion that parents know better than their children, lack of faith in the younger generation, and fear of family traditions being lost have caused many parents to demand that their children follow in their family's footsteps.
+"If you can squeeze oil and fat, who can bear to force a career?"
+As a result, many students have dropped out of school because they are not interested in their field of study.

 The mindset of valuing degrees also makes many people not interested in vocational colleges.
 While developed countries value vocational training, in Vietnam, vocational training is considered a loss, a failure?